piersrueb/insertSvg/readme.md

 #### Replace

-By default the svg element is inserted within the element.
-To instead replace the element with the svg use the method below.
-The initial element classes are preserved.
+By default the svg is inserted within the node.
+To instead replace the node with the svg use the method below.
+Element classes are preserved.

 ```js
 insertSvg('.my-class', 'replace');